Commercial Real Estate Loans

 What role does Bakersfield's oil and agriculture economy play in commercial lending?

-Submit your deal details or call Dan at (661) 342-9381.
-Commercial deals are structured individually — the first conversation is free.
+Submit your deal details or call Dan directly.
+Commercial deals are structured individually.
+The first conversation is free and there is no commitment required.